Articulating the value of humanities education

 — Undergraduate Fellow

-After finalizing the scripts, I edited the footage in Adobe Premiere Pro and made finishing touches, such as animated titles and a subtle vignette effect, in Adobe After Effects.
+I edited the footage in Adobe Premiere Pro to match the scripts and made a few finishing touches, such as animated titles and a sublte vignette effect, in Adobe After Effects.

 Implementing refinements